AdaCore/gnatstudio/docs/users_guide/projects.rst

 It contains a number of project templates, making it easy to create projects that rely on a particular technology (e.g: GtkAda).

-You normally access this wizard through the :menuselection:`Project --> New...` menu.
+You normally access this wizard through the :menuselection:`File --> New Project...` menu.

 The first page of the wizard lists the various project templates.
 Selecting one of them and clicking on the :guilabel:`Next` button will show a page allowing